mongodb/docs/source/includes/troubleshooting-getting-started.rst

 If your MongoDB instances run with authentication enabled, ensure |mms| has these credentials.
 For new hosts, click the :guilabel:`Add Host` button on the :guilabel:`Deployment` page then specify credentials for every host with authentication enabled.
-For hosts already listed in MMS, click the :guilabel:`gear icon` to the right of a host name on the :guilabel:`Deployment` page then select :guilabel:`Edit Host` to provide credentials.
+For hosts already listed in |mms|, click the :guilabel:`gear icon` to the right of a host name on the :guilabel:`Deployment` page then select :guilabel:`Edit Host` to provide credentials.